 In Indonesia, HOST International is working with our partner SUAKA to shed. light on the experiences of people seeking asylum in Indonesia.

 There are approximately 14,000 refugees living in Indonesia awaiting resettlement through UNHCR.
 They have no access to formal government support other than a limited number of shelters and material aid programs supported by the Australian Government and UNHCR.

-Our work in Indonesia primarily focusses on promoting coping and preparation for resettlement as well as seeking to address the needs in common with the local Indonesian population.
+Our work in Indonesia primarily focusses on a research project to learn about refugee experiences while they await resettlement and have no legal rights in Indonesia.
+We also seek to form partnerships with local stakeholders to promote coping and to prepare for resettlement as well as seeking to address the needs in common with the local Indonesian population.

 In Malaysia HOST International is establishing a local NGO to provide assistance to the approximately 170,000 refugees living in urban communities in Malaysia.

 Refugees in Malaysia are not able to access government support, education or employment.
 Our focus is to work with local partners, Government and business to build opportunities for vocational readiness and emotional wellbeing.

 In Thailand, HOST International operates under the auspice of Peace and Culture Foundation and seeks to empower displaced people and the Thai community to develop new models for community protection, living and working, and gaining access to education.

 Our focus in Thailand is to work with the Government and local partners to implement community based protection and livelihoods strategies that prepare refugees for resettlement and avoid immigration detention.

 For details of our 2019 finances, snapshots of our work and examples of how we are working towards our goals and commitments, please download our annual report